SoK: Machine Learning for Misinformation Detection: Systematization of Literature

-\textbf{Corpus construction.} To seed our corpus, we manually curated a selection of 23 highly-cited survey papers that provide comprehensive overviews of the state of automated misinformation detection at the time of writing \cite{khan_benchmark_2021,fallis_functional_2014,zhou_survey_2020,alam_survey_2021,oshikawa_survey_2018,conroy_automatic_2015,sharma_combating_2019,islam_deep_2020,ahmed_detecting_2021,shu_fake_nodate,habib_false_2019,zhang_fake_2018,de_oliveira_identifying_2021,shu_mining_2020,miro-llinares_misinformation_2021,chen_news_2015,fernandez_online_2018,martin_recent_nodate,shelke_source_2019,guo_future_2019,thorne_automated_2018,zubiaga_analysing_2016,rubin_deception_2015}.
+\textbf{Paper selection.} To seed our corpus, we manually curated a selection of 23 highly-cited survey papers that provide comprehensive overviews of the state of automated misinformation detection at the time of writing \cite{khan_benchmark_2021,fallis_functional_2014,zhou_survey_2020,alam_survey_2021,oshikawa_survey_2018,conroy_automatic_2015,sharma_combating_2019,islam_deep_2020,ahmed_detecting_2021,shu_fake_nodate,habib_false_2019,zhang_fake_2018,de_oliveira_identifying_2021,shu_mining_2020,miro-llinares_misinformation_2021,chen_news_2015,fernandez_online_2018,martin_recent_nodate,shelke_source_2019,guo_future_2019,thorne_automated_2018,zubiaga_analysing_2016,rubin_deception_2015}.
 We relied on these papers to ground our own understanding of existing approaches to automated misinformation detection, and to identify detection methods that have been well-received by the research community.
-We searched for survey papers in Google Scholar with queries ``survey misinformation detection" and ``survey fake news detection" and collected the most-frequently cited papers within the past 10 years.\footnote{This time frame was naturally enforced by a lack of well-cited older publications, and was not fixed before we began our sampling process.} We then inspected each paper's reference section for relevant titles.
+We searched for survey papers in Google Scholar with queries ``survey misinformation detection'' and ``survey fake news detection'' and collected the most-frequently cited papers within the past 10 years.\footnote{This time frame was naturally enforced by a lack of well-cited older publications, and was not fixed before we began our sampling process.} We then inspected each paper's reference section for related papers; we read the abstracts for these references in order to confirm relevance and fit.
+We supplemented this core corpus of highly-cited papers with publications surfaced by Google Scholar queries.
+We queried the following terms on Google Scholar: ``\texttt{misinformation detection} [{$x$}]'' and ``\texttt{automated fact checking} [$x$],'' where $x$ $\in \lbrace$claims, news articles, accounts, networks, websites, influence operations\footnote{We include ``influence operations'' as a separate search term because this term of art is a relatively new one---we group most of these works with our network-scoped methods.}$\rbrace$.
+We collected the 50 most highly-cited papers in the set resulting from the union of search results returned by both search queries for each $x$.
+To counter potential bias toward older publications, we collected papers with the highest citation rates \textit{per year}.
+We note that these search terms are deliberately over-inclusive; we manually review all potential works for relevance after the initial sampling step.
+After removal of out-of-scope works (see \textit{In- and out-of-scope work}) from this set of 250 papers, 219 eligible papers remained.
+To ensure that security-oriented approaches to detection were represented in our corpus, we conducted a separate snowball sampling search for work published in security venues: Using the same keywords listed in the previous subsection, we oversampled publications from four A*\ \cite{core} security research venues (USENIX Security, IEEE S\&P, NDSS, and ACM CCS).
+This process resulted in the addition of 29 works, most of which address the detection of accounts and networks that spread misinformative content (e.g., botnets and trolls).
+Our final corpus comprises 248 papers published between 2009 and 2024, inclusive.